jefreybulla/reservation-app/README.md

 # ReservationApp
-This api has the following two features
+This api has the following features:
 - Find restaurants with available tables
-    - Make restaurant reservations
+- Make a table reservation at a restaurant

 ## Key files
 - [API documentation](apps/reservation-api/src/app/routes/docs.md)